Dr Joe Hoover, BA (Colorado), MA (LSE), PhD (LSE)

 Lecturer in Political Theory

-Joe’s research draws, productively and at times uncomfortably, from both agonistic political theory and a critical reading of Deweyan Pragmatism.
-He is preoccupied with questions of how we might know and pursue goodness and justice in our political lives, especially in a world beset with profound problems.
+Joe’s research draws, productively and at times uncomfortably, from both agonistic political theory and a critical reading of American Pragmatism, with a focus on the work of John Dewey.
 For the past several years he has focused on the use of human rights by diverse political movements, in order to take the measure of both their limitations and their promise for a more radically democratic world.
-His latest research project builds on previous work on the movement for a human right to housing in the USA, by considering the more radical idea of a Right to the City as way of rethinking, and fighting for, justice in the contemporary global city.
+His latest research project rethinks questions of global justice by focusing on the injustices experienced in contemporary urban life to develop an argument in favour of more inclusive and democratic cities.

-Joe’s work on the human right to housing and the right to the city have lead to collaborations with housing rights movements in USA and the UK, including the FOCUS E15 campaign in East London.
-He is also the co-convenor and chair of the BISA Ethics and World Politics Working Group, and a founding contributor to the academic blog The Disorder of Things.
+Joe’s work on the human right to housing and the right to the city have led to collaborations with housing rights groups in the USA and the UK, including the FOCUS E15 campaign in East London.
+He is also the co-convenor and chair of the BISA Ethics and World Politics Working Group (https://ethicsbisa.wordpress.com), and a founding contributor to the academic blog The Disorder of Things (https://thedisorderofthings.com).

-My research is concerned with questions of global ethics, or questions of how to live well in conditions of increasing human interconnection and accelerating social change.
-Over the past several years, I have focused on the contested idea of universal human rights, including how these ideas have developed, how they have transformed world politics and what further changes they may yet enable as ethical and political claims made within national and transnational institutions as well as within global social movements.
+My research is most centrally concerned with questions of global ethics.
+Over the past several years, I have focused on the contested idea of universal human rights, including how these ideas developed, how they transformed world politics and what further changes they may yet enable, with a focus on both transnational institutions and global social movements.

 Philosophically, my work draws from pragmatist and pluralist traditions, especially developing a situationist ethics inspired by John Dewey, which sits alongside an agonistic pluralist commitment to radical democracy.
 At the centre of my research is a concern to interrogate the philosophical, especially ethical, ideas through which we understand the world, and which guide our actions.
 In turn, I am also try to attend to how philosophical reflection grounded in everyday political experience can assist in addressing pressing social problems, leading to my interest in developing ways of doing “global ethics” in a manner that is engaged with practical political action.